djpapzin/LangChain_101-from_Zero_to_Hero/README.md

 ## Running the Projects

-To run any of the scripts, use the following command:
+To run any of the scripts inside the `projects` folder, use:

 ```
-python <script_name>.py
+python projects/<script_name>.py
 ```

 For example, to run the `tools.py` script, use:

 ```
-python tools.py
+python projects/tools.py
 ```

 To run the Streamlit app:

 ```
-streamlit run app.py
+streamlit run projects/app.py
 ```

 ## Notes